adamhrv/vframeio/content/docs/research/media-attributes/index.md

 ### Step 4: Visualize Data

-The output is still the same CSV format and can now be plotted using the `media-attrs-plot` command using the filtered CSV as input and a directory path as output.
+The output is still the same CSV format and can now be plotted using the `media-attrs-plot` command with the filtered CSV as input and a directory path as output.

 ```
 # Step 5: Plot Data
 vf utils media-attrs-plot -i analysis/attributes_filtered.csv -o analysis/plots/
 ```

 The plotting script outputs histograms for each attribute showing the total number of videos for each histogram bin.
-For example, the width and height plots below show that over 100K videos are around 1280 pixels wide and 720px wide and around 20K are about 640x360px.
+For example, the width and height plots below show that over 100K videos are around 1280 x 720px wide and around 20K are about 640 x 360px.

 ![Width distribution for about 168K videos linked to TheBrownMoses YouTube account](images/plot_width.png)